-EMERGENCY RESPONSE, SOLID WASTE, AND CLEANUP - EPA's Superfund program has a long history of responding to natural disaster in the Insular Areas, and will continue to do so.
-It has also undertaken cleanup or removal of sites contaminated by petroleum or other chemicals in all Insular Areas.
-In August 2011, Guam residents celebrated the long-awaited closure of the Ordot dump Superfund site, and the opening of the new, environmentally protective Lanyon Landfill to receive the island's municipal solid waste that is not recycled.
-The Ordot dump had continually discharged leachate into the nearby Lonfit River and sometimes polluted the air when it caught fire.
-The new landfill meets or exceeds federal and Guam requirements for protecting the island's environment.
+EMERGENCY RESPONSE, SOLID WASTE, AND CLEANUP - EPA's Superfund program has a long history of responding to natural disaster in the Pacific and Caribbean, and will continue to do so.
+It has also undertaken cleanup or removal of sites contaminated by petroleum or other chemicals in all insular areas.

 REDUCING LEPTOSPIROSIS - EPA has supported the American Samoa Government's efforts to reduce the potentially fatal disease of Leptospirosis, spread through contact with animal waste, by replacing poor pig waste management with a more sustainable practice.
 Supported by EPA funding, and in partnership with USDA's EQUIP program, the American Samoa EPA has led an effort to decrease the number of illegal piggeries, and to promote more sustainable pig management.
-The results: a cumulative nutrient load reduction of 16,055 pounds of nitrogen and 63,258 pounds of phosphorous into American Samoa's water ways, a large reduction in bacterial loading into streams and onto beaches, and the removal of 5 water bodies from EPA's list of polluted water bodies.
+The results: a cumulative nutrient load reduction of over 16,000 pounds of nitrogen and 63,000 pounds of phosphorous into American Samoa's water ways, a large reduction in bacterial loading into streams and onto beaches, and the removal of 5 water bodies from EPA's list of polluted water bodies.

-SUPPORTING THE FIRST LEED BUILDING BETWEEN HAWAII AND AUSTRALIA - In October 2012, construction was completed on a new "green" building to house the American Samoa EPA, designed to be LEED platinum.
-The new building has a green roof and is expected to generate 60 kW of energy through photovoltaic solar panels.
+SUPPORTING THE FIRST LEED PLATINUM BUILDING BETWEEN HAWAII AND AUSTRALIA - In October 2012, construction was completed on a new "green" building to house the American Samoa EPA.
+In 2013 it was certified as LEED platinum, the highest certification for a green building.
+The new building has a green roof and generates 60 kW of energy through photovoltaic solar panels.
 The building's power bill was lowered from over \$2000.00 per month to just \$5.00 in the first full month of use.
-The data indicate the building is capable of achieving a net zero energy performance standard, meaning the building will produce as much or more energy through renewable power generation than it will consume annually.
+The building has also achieved "net zero" for energy, meaning the building produces more energy through renewable power generation than it consumes annually.
 The American Samoa EPA's former building was damaged in the 2009 tsunami.
 The new building was funded by EPA, DOE, NOAA, and FEMA.

 RENEWABLE ENERGY - EPA has partnered with DOI OIA, DOE NREL, and local government in the development and ongoing activities of the territorial energy task forces.
 Additionally in CNMI, EPA helped establish a wind turbine and photovoltaic system at Saipan Southern High School, the first such system on the island, by allowing a hazardous waste violator to build a renewable energy system in lieu of a fine paid to the US Treasury.
+Using this as a model, other CNMI schools built renewable energy systems with available DOE ARRA funding.